Kcorb0/Kcorb0/README.md

-## Yo, what is going on guy/guyess.
-I'm Josh aka Kcorb on most other platforms.
+## :call_me: Yo.
+I'm Josh aka Kcorb on most other platforms :call_me:

 Where did you come from?